Lime-blur/flutter-state-management/README.md

 # test_flutter

-A Flutter project for testing dart futures, flutter bloc, mobx, getit and getx.
+A Flutter project for testing dart features, flutter bloc, mobx, getit and getx.